Skip to Content

 • £1 for logging in to the mobile app

-• you can exchange your rewards for cash or with one of Natwest trade up partners for increased value
+• you can exchange your rewards for cash or with one of NatWest trade up partners for increased value

 How much does the Reward account cost?